 Foods to avoid

-Just like there are certain foods you have to eat during a keto diet, there are some foods you must avoid.
+Like there are certain foods you have to eat during a keto diet, there are some foods you must avoid.
 Carbs are strictly prohibited on the Keto Diet.
 Therefore, any high carb food should not be a part of your diet.
 This include:

 1. Bread and Baked Goods: